cyberarm/cone_light_mk2/README.md

 # Cone Light mk.II Firmware
-ESP32-C6 MCU with an OLED display, 6 WS2812b leds, and an active beeper.
+ESP32-C6 MCU connected to an OLED display, 6 WS2812b leds, and an active beeper.

 ## Features
 * Glow to illuminate cone